What Is An Optical Network Terminal (ONT) In Fiber Networks?

 Fatbeam

-As our online demands grow, more people are leveraging cutting-edge fiber internet to stay connected.
-A recent market research study predicted that fiber will power 59% of broadband connections worldwide by the end of 2025 – that’s 11% more than current fiber subscription numbers.
+Nowadays, as online demands grow, more people are leveraging cutting-edge fiber internet to stay connected.
+A recent market research study predicted that fiber will power 59% of broadband connections worldwide by the end of 2025 – that’s 11% more than current fiber subscription numbers!

 Here's a quick breakdown of what an ONT does: